 When you submit a market order (buy or sell) on a cryptocurrency exchange that immediately fills, you are a market taker.
 For this added convenience, you’ll pay a slightly higher fee than market makers on some exchanges.

-Coinbase and Coinbase Pro (formally GDAX) are owned by the same company.
+Coinbase and Coinbase Pro (formerly GDAX) are owned by the same company.
 When you create a Coinbase account, you’ll able to use your Coinbase credentials to access Coinbase Pro.

 Coinbase is a popular cryptocurrency broker which is intuitive, easy-to-use, and perfect for beginners.
 You can buy supported cryptocurrencies with a debit card, credit card, and UK bank transfer on Coinbase.